Exciter

 Violence & Force (1984)

 Released in 1984, Violence & Force is Exciter’s second L.P. and the best thing they ever did.
-This is the quintessential speed metal album.
-It's raw, fast, and aggressive.
-The production is rough in a way that adds to the energy, though slightly cleaned up compared to the debut.
-Nothing here feels safe or polished, though.
+This is pure speed metal; raw, fast, and filled with explosive energy.
+The production slightly cleaned up from the Heavy Metal Maniac but still rough enough to suit the material.

 (10 May 2025)